InsightSoftwareConsortium/ITKThinShellDemons/README.md

 it's easier to compute the oush forward than the pull back (for some transformation the inverse might be difficult compute or not available).
 Hence, the nomenclature matches the ITK apprach for images and computes a transform from fixed to moving domain.
-Howver to register a point set it is the fixed point set that is tarnsformed to the moving point set domain and it is computationally more efficent to regularize on the fixed mesh.
+Howver to register a point set it is the fixed point set that is transformed to the moving point set domain and it is computationally more efficent to regularize on the fixed mesh.

-The implementation currently supports the thin shell regularization.
-Missing features are a confidence matching weighting and geomtric feature matching (currently only point distances are used).
+**The implementation currently supports the thin shell regularization.
+Missing features are a confidence matching weighting and geomtric feature matching (currently only point distances are used).**

 ## Original version (THD)